Align your mission with your business model

 And FRANK does so by directly sourcing tea from East African farmers who – in the absence of multiple middlemen – can receive bigger chunks of the revenue.
 Meanwhile, consumers who signed up to receive FRANK’s tea blends will get fresh tea mailed to their doorstep each month.

 Find out how David’s impact startup simultaneously brews commercial and social value in a perfect cuppa.

 75 percent of all startups fail.
 So launching your own impact startup without doing your market research, and writing up a business plan, may sound downright silly.
 But in recent years, experimentation – formalised in the increasingly popular Lean Startup methodology – has been gaining ground as a legitimate mindset for budding entrepreneurs.

 And as this Harvard Business Review article points out, successful startups “go quickly from failure to failure, all the while adapting, iterating on, and improving their initial ideas”.
 Which is something homegrown startup The Dutch Weed Burger knows a thing or two about.

 “We didn’t even write a business plan”, says founder Mark Kulsdom of his five-year-old company, which makes tasty vegan fast-food from roasted soy bits and protein-rich kombu seaweed, all responsibly farmed in the Dutch province of Zeeland.
 This experimental approach to their business paid off: The Dutch Weed Burger even won an award from MVO Nederland for their marketing strategy.
 And, you guessed it, they didn’t have one yet.

-Find out from Mark how they managed to grow into a brand available across the Netherlands and to open their own fast-food joint in Amsterdam West.
+Find out from Mark how they managed to grow into a brand available across the Netherlands.